-A core element of the focus of the group is to provide annual updates on new trends and occurrences of disease in farmed and wild aquatic animals.
-Updates are provided by national experts for each representative country with the result that the WGPDMO has access to the most up-to-date and relevant information on disease trends.
-These trends are periodically reviewed and the group issues reports summarizing the changes in disease prevalence over a range of years (such as Cooperative Research Report no. 265 ).
+A core focus of the group is to provide annual updates on new trends and occurrences of disease in farmed and wild aquatic animals.
+Updates are provided by national experts for each representative country, meaning that WGPDMO has access to the most up-to-date and relevant information on disease trends.
+These trends are periodically reviewed, with reports issued rthat summarize the changes in disease prevalence over a range of years (such as Cooperative Research Report no. 265 ).